KritiTrivedi/KritiTrivedi/README.md

 - 👋 Hi, I’m @KritiTrivedi
-- 👀 I’m interested in always learning new thinks
+- 👀 I’m interested in learning new thinks
 - 🌱 I’m currently learning nodejs and react js
 - 💞️ I’m looking to collaborate on salesforce , nodejs , react
 - 📫 How to reach me kritikatrivedi85@gmail.com